Qingbolan/easy-cli/README.md

 See [examples/i18n_demo.py](examples/i18n_demo.py) for a complete example.

-## 🎯 What is EasyCli?
+## 🎯 What is SilanTui?

-EasyCli is a **UI-first CLI framework** that makes it simple to create professional terminal applications.
+SilanTui is a **UI-first CLI framework** that makes it simple to create professional terminal applications.
 Think of it as a toolkit for building TUIs (Text User Interfaces) with:

 - Beautiful, Rich-based components
 - Intuitive command systems